-As a result of 2014 legislation, the Foundation Budget Review Commission — a panel of legislators, state administrators, educators and business leaders — is assessing the appropriate level of funding for K-12 public education.
-The commission, of which MTA President Barbara Madeloni is a member, heard testimony at public hearings held across the state this winter.
-The commission now has until June 30, 2015 to issue a report on its findings.
+As a result of 2014 legislation, the Foundation Budget Review Commission — a panel of legislators, state administrators, educators and business leaders — spent the fall and winter assessing the appropriate level of funding for K-12 public education.
+The commission, of which MTA President Barbara Madeloni is a member, heard testimony at public hearings held across the state.
+The commission then issued a preliminary report on its findings on June 30, 2015.

 Reviving the commission was a top legislative priority of the MTA.